The recommended tool for installing Cloudera Enterprise

 - Perl - Cloudera Manager requires perl.

-- python-psycopg2 package - Cloudera Manager 5.8 and higher has a dependency on the package python-psycopg2.
-Any machine that runs the Cloudera Manager agent requires the package.
+- python-psycopg2 package - Cloudera Manager 5.8 and higher has a new dependency on the package python-psycopg2.
 This package is not available in standard SLES 11 and SLES 12 repositories.
-You need to add the repository for this package or install it manually before you install or upgrade Cloudera Manager.
-Add the repository from one of the following URLs:
+You need to add this repository or install it manually to any machine that runs the Cloudera Manager Agent before you install or upgrade Cloudera Manager.

 Networking and Security Requirements